Least Squares Approximation for a Distributed System: Numerical studies

 \begin{itemize} \item {\sc Setting 1 (i.i.d Covariates).} We first consider the setting in which the data are distributed independently and identically across the workers.
 Specifically, the covariates $X_{ij}$ ($1\le i\le N, 1\le j\le p$) are sampled from the standard normal distribution $N(0,1)$.

 \item {\sc Setting 2 (Heterogeneous Covariates).} Next, we look at the case whereby the covariates distributed across each worker are heterogeneous.
 This is a common case in practice.
-Specifically, on the $k$th worker, the covariates are sampled from the multivariate normal distribution $N(\mu_k, \Sigma_k)$, where $\mu_k$ is generated from the uniform distribution $U[-1,1]$, and $\Sigma_k = (\sigma_{k,ij}) = (\rho_k^{|j_1-j_2|})$ with $\rho_k$ sampled from $U[0.3, 0.4]$. \end{itemize}
+Specifically, on the $k$th worker, the covariates are sampled from the multivariate normal distribution $N(\mu_k, \Sigma_k)$, where $\mu_k = k/K$, and $\Sigma_k = (\sigma_{k,ij}) = (\rho_k^{|j_1-j_2|})$ with $\rho_k$ sampled from $U[0.2, 0.3]$. \end{itemize}

+The i.i.d setting is consistent with the existing methods such as the one-shot estimation method.
+The second heterogenous data setting is not widely considered in literature but more realistic in practice.
+We evaluate the numerical performances of the proposed method and existing methods under both settings.